extaraordinary/extaraordinary/README.md

 # About Me

-I’m a Computational Materials Scientist and Doctoral Candidate at CMU, working in Dr. Ismaila Dabo’s MOSAIC group.
+I’m a doctoral candidate and research assistant in the Department of Materials Science and Engineering at CMU, working with Dr. Ismaila Dabo.
 Fun facts about me:

 - 🤖 I am an AI enthusiast.
 - 💡 I love exploring new ideas.